 FAQs

-Do watermist systems still work if air conditioning is on, or doors/windows are open?
+Do water mist systems still work if air conditioning is on, or doors and windows are open?

-Yes, depending on the nozzle layouts and ventilation conditions.
-Water mist systems get successfully tested for tunnel and outdoor fires, and in test cells with windows/doors open.
-Once you’ve decided on a company, they will be able to show you where is accurate to place your nozzles and system.
+Yes, depending on the nozzle layout and ventilation conditions.
+Water mist systems are successfully tested for tunnel and outdoor fires, and in test cells with windows and doors open.
+Once you’ve chosen a company, they’ll be able to advise on the correct placement of your nozzles and system.

 Can firefighting agents be connected to fire panels?

-Some companies, including iMist, can be connected to third-party systems such as fire panels, fire alarm systems, AOVs (Automatic Opening Vent), SMS units, fire curtains and more.
+Some companies, including iMist, can connect their systems to third-party equipment such as fire panels, fire alarm systems, AOVs (Automatic Opening Vents), SMS units, fire curtains and more.

 Check out the rest of our FAQs.